brackets-userland/brackets-eslint/README.md

 ## Custom parsers and plugins

-Extension is able to re-use globally installed npm modules, only thing you have to do is install them:
+Extension tries to use plugins installed in the current project and if not found, fallbacks to globally installed ones.

 ```
 npm install --global eslint-plugin-react